sdspikes/reciprocity2/README.md

 ### Postgres

-Install postgress (if using brew on Mac, follow [this guide](https://gist.github.com/ibraheem4/ce5ccd3e4d7a65589ce84f2a3b7c23a3), otherwise look up instructions for your OS)
+Install postgress.
+If using brew on Mac, follow [this guide](https://gist.github.com/ibraheem4/ce5ccd3e4d7a65589ce84f2a3b7c23a3), otherwise look up instructions for your OS.

 Make sure to set up postgres roles and start your postgres server.